Chemmy Alcott: 2018

 Alcott promotes a Brighton-based school travel company.

 In February, Alcott beat Graham Bell in a head-to-head slalom race filmed for BBC's Ski Sunday.
 In November Chemmy Alcott was interviewed by The Telegraph about her views on the gender gap in skiing and why so few women go skiing.

 Broadcasting

 During her injury lay-off at the start of the 2009 World Cup season, Alcott joined Matt Chilton in the British Eurosport commentary box as guest commentator for several of the women's World Cup events.

 Alcott has previously appeared on Channel 4's World Cup Skiing programme, with a regular feature called Fit to Ski, in which she demonstrated different exercise techniques.

 In January 2012 it was announced that Alcott would take part in the ITV programme Dancing on Ice.
 There was some concern that this would put at risk her rehabilitation from the fractured leg she sustained in December 2010.

 In 2018 she was part of the BBC's team providing coverage on the 2018 Winter Olympics.
+Alcott told The Ski Podcast that "to have the opportunity to sit next to a legend like Clare Balding, and to be taken under her wing, was amazing.
+I owe Clare so much."